SAP-archive/teched2021-ANA260/exercises/Section 8 - Calculations and Blending/README.md

-# Section 8 - Calculations and Blending
+# Section 8 - Calculations and Blending Deep Dive

 ℹ️**Objective:** Use the latest calculations available in SAP Analytics Cloud to expose additional information that was not available in your original data model.
 Understand the potential and workflow of blending models and